nikiiigoyal/e-book-blockchain/notes/Ethereum.md

-No private key - instead, they're controlled by code (smart contracts) Cannot initiate transactions - they can only respond when someone else contacts them Have their own Ethereum address - can send ether to them Run programs when contacted - like a vending machine that executes code when you insert coins
+No private key - instead, they're controlled by code (smart contracts) Cannot initiate transactions - they can only respond when someone else contacts them Have their own Ethereum address - can send ether to them Run programs when contacted - like a vending machine that executes code when you insert coins.
+.
 **zero address** - The zero address is a special address that tells the Ethereum blockchain that you want to register a contract.